What is the Canadian Securities Course (CSC)?

 What topics does the Canadian Securities Course cover?

-The Canadian Securities Course is divided into two parts, which are outlined in more detail below.
+The course is divided into two parts, which are outlined in more detail below.

 - Canadian Investment Marketplace